 2009 – European Trade Mark Attorney

-Our most recent recruit, Yvette joined Page Hargrave in April 2015 and works between our Bristol Office and our Welwyn Garden City Office.
-She is a member of the Institute of Trade Mark Attorneys.
+Yvette joined Page Hargrave in April 2015 and works from our Welwyn Garden City Office.
+She is a member of the Chartered Institute of Trade Mark Attorneys.

 Yvette has worked in the Intellectual Property field for over 25 years.
 15 of those years have been in the UK, with experience both in-house at Glaxo SmithKline and in private practice, including working for 2 of the 10 largest UK-based law firms, namely Hogan Lovells and Linklaters.